bradparks/image_to_minecraft_blocks/README.md

+This app and an associated script allow you to import any image Minecraft using LearnToMod.com, as a huge wall of blocks, one block per dithered pixel.

+It will also work with Scriptcraft as well.

-This app converts an image into a series of Minecraft Block Ids
+How does it work?
+It converts an image into a series of Minecraft Block Ids.
 It also generates a Minecraft palette optimzed image, mapping RGB colors to Minecraft Block Ids that are closest in color.

 An example of running the app is: